 - Conversion KPIs: lead signups, content downloads, trial starts.

-Industry analysis shows visual-first posts increase discoverability and extension of content lifespan across channels.
+> Industry analysis suggests that visual-first posts may increase discoverability and extend content lifespan across channels.

 | Platform | Recommended Visuals | Optimal Size/Length | CTA Example |